 A Delicious Moscow Mule

-The pomegranate is the perfect compliment to the crisp ginger beer.
+The pomegranate is the perfect complement to the crisp ginger beer.
 I recently discovered Pearl Vodka and I love their flavors.
-Every one I have tried has been delicious.
-(Apple Pie Punch anyone???)
+Every variety I have tried has been delicious.
+(Apple Pie Punch anyone?)
 Their Pomegranate Vodka is especially yummy.
 It tastes fresh and crisp.
 I could sip it on its own.
-I won’t…but I could :)
+I won’t…but I could.
+I’m just saying!

 Be sure to check out other recipes using Pearl Vodka, and all of their other delicious flavors.
 I’ve got my eye on the Chocolate Covered Cherry next.
-Seems like that could make for a Happy Valentine’s Day!
+Seems like that could make for a mighty happy Valentine’s Day!

 Even though this is a vodka-based cocktail, the drink relies heavily on the ginger beer.
-Choose something you like, for a real punch go a ginger beer that’s spicy and extra gingery, not sweet.
-Fever Tree’s ginger beer is lovely, but Cock’n Bull, Gosling’s and D&G are also good ones to try.
+Choose a brand you like, or for a real punch, try a ginger beer that’s spicy and extra gingery, not sweet.
+Fever Tree’s ginger beer is lovely, but Cock’n Bull, Gosling’s, and D&G are also good ones to try.